-Occasionally a student may wish to appeal an academic action such as a grade, graduation requirement, or a withdrawal penalty.
-Such appeals should be made in writing to the appropriate dean.
-In most cases the student should first request the support of their academic advisor, department head, dean or division chair.
+Occasionally a student may wish to appeal an academic action such as a graduation requirement or a withdrawal penalty.
+Such appeals should be made in writing to the associate vice president for academic administration.
+In most cases, the student should first request the support of their academic advisor, department chair, or college dean.

 Graduation and Commencement

 An application for graduation form is provided online as part of the pre-registration process for students registering for their final semester in residence before completion of degree requirements.
 This application provides information regarding the graduation fee, exit assessment requirements, and a final check of the student’s name as it is to appear on the diploma and in the commencement program.